Folkor1/CI_PP5_GoldenCoin/README.md

 - Those who are interested in numismatics.
 - Who is looking to sell their coins.
-- Who is looking for making investement in precious metals.
+- Who is looking for making investment in precious metals.

 ### User Requirements and Expectations